wydengyre/bitextual/README.md

 to read literature in a foreign language, but are intimidated by the difficulty of the text.

+You can use Bitextual on the web at (bitextual.net)[https://bitextual.net].

+You can also use it as a command-line tool with [Deno](https://deno.com/runtime) by cloning this repo.

 ## Some technical notes

-The tool is written in TypeScript and currently supports [Deno](https://deno.land) as its runtime.
-The only dependency is Deno.

 Alignment quality can vary significantly depending on the nature of the translation.
 Broadly speaking, more liberal translations, especially those where